aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     'TESTS:\syntax\raise_syntax_error37.py'
     beyond the location indicated by --> and ^.

+       1: """Should raise SyntaxError: unexpected EOF while parsing
+       2: """
        3:
        4: def foo():
-        5:     return [1, 2, 3,
+    -->5:     return [1, 2, 3,
-        6:
-        7: print(foo())
-    --> 8:
                      ^

-        Python tells us that it reached the end of the file and expected more content.
+        Python gave us the following informative message about the possible cause of the error:

-        I will attempt to be give a bit more information.
+            '[' was never closed

+        However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

         The opening square bracket `[` on line 5 is not closed.